gregpalmr/alluxio-trino-edge-cache/README.md

      $ find /dev/shm/alluxio_cache/ | wc -l
      118

 d.
-Then, in the first shell session window, run a second Trino query that queries more data:
+Then, in the trino-coordinator shell session window, run a second Trino query that queries more data:

      SELECT name, mktsegment, acctbal FROM default.customer
      WHERE  acctbal > 3500.00 AND acctbal < 4000.00
      ORDER  BY acctbal;

 e.
-In the second shell session window, recheck the number of Alluxio Edge cache files and you should see an increasing number of cache files.
+In the trino-worker1 shell session window, recheck the number of Alluxio Edge cache files and you should see an increasing number of cache files.
 Run the command:

      find /dev/shm/alluxio_cache/ | wc -l